Jerryfish0807/hello-world/README.md

 # hello-world
-This is the first, the greatest, and the most magical **moment88 in cs history
+This is the first, the greatest, and the most magical **moment** in cs history